Elneo-group/community-addons/account_tax_constraints/README.rst

 =======================

-This module prohibits the removal of a tax when this tax has been set on product records.
+This module prohibits the removal of a tax when this tax has been set on product records or used in Journal Items.